SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 **Candidate:**
 A statistical interaction happens when the effect of one variable on an outcome depends on the level of another variable.
 In other words, two variables work together to influence the result in a way that’s not simply additive.
+Sure!
+Statistical interaction occurs when the effect of one variable on an outcome depends on the level of another variable.
+In other words, the impact of one independent variable isn’t the same across all levels of another independent variable.
+This is especially important in multiple regression models, where you might be looking at the combined effect of two or more variables on a dependent variable.

 ### **Interviewer:** Can you give me an example?